-You could serve up some cornbread at the next tailgating party, or you can serve up something fun like these bacon cornbread pancakes (aka hoecakes).
+You could serve up some cornbread at the next tailgating party, or you can serve up something fun like these cornbread pancakes (aka hoecakes) with bacon.
 Perfect with game day chili or pulled pork.
 Sponsored by Krusteaz.

 When we had a local football team, (don’t get me started on THAT conversation) we used to spend our Sundays cheering on the Chargers.
 Now that Spanos spent millions of dollars to move the team to LA instead of investing in a new stadium (oh, there I go again…), we cheer on some of our OTHER favorite football teams.